-In various places throughout the New Testament, Jesus is either hailed or described as a monarch of sorts.
-In John 18, Jesus tells Pilate that he is a king and that his kingdom is not of this world.
-In 1 Timothy, St. Paul hails him as the "King of ages, immortal, invisible, the only God."
-In the gospels, he is addressed as the "King of Israel" and in others as the "King of the Jews" by Romans and by the Magi.
+Did Pilate regard Jesus like some kind of early-day Emperor Norton, someone to be more pitied than feared?
+Who knows.
+The fact is that throughout both the Old and New Testaments, it is stated that the Messiah--the long-promised one of Israel--would come as a king, a monarch of sorts.
+Therefore, it's not surprising that in his role as the Messiah (or Deliverer) to his people, Christ was often viewed by them as their king.
+In the gospels, he is addressed as the "King of Israel" and "King of the Jews" by Romans and by the Magi.
+In his epistles, such as in 1 Timothy, St. Paul hails him as the "King of ages, immortal, invisible, the only God."
 In the Book of Revelation, he is variously referred to as the "King of kings," "King of the ages," and as "Ruler of the kings of the earth."
 John Calvin along with the Heidelberg Confession and the Westminster Shorter Catechism affirmed that Christ performed three functions in his earthly ministry- the offices of prophet, priest, and king.

-And yet, what makes our Lord's kingship TRULY unique is that Jesus came not to assert his dominance over humanity but to serve it; he came not to perform his own will but rather the will of his Father in heaven; and he did not come to exalt himself but to renounce his glory and become one with us in the interests of reconciling us back to God.
-The great characteristics of his life were humility, obedience, and self-renunciation- THESE were the great hallmarks of his life and ministry, all born from a heart filled with love and compassion for us.
+Yet, what makes our Lord's kingship TRULY unique is that Jesus came not to assert his DOMINANCE over humanity but to SERVE it- in much the same spirit that Charles had vowed at his investiture.
+Moreover, Christ said he did not come to EXALT himself but to RENOUNCE his glory and become one with us in the interests of reconciling us back to God, that this was the will of his Father in heaven.
+The great characteristics of his life were humility, obedience, and self-renunciation-THESE were the great hallmarks of his life and ministry, all born from a heart filled with love and compassion for the entire world.
 Therefore, WE are urged to practice humble, self-sacrificing, self-denying service OURSELVES as HE becomes the one and only model for all Christians' behavior.
 As Paul instructed the church at Philippi:

-Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being born in the likeness of men.
+"Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being born in the likeness of men.
 And being found in human form he humbled himself and become obedient unto death, even death on a cross.
-Therefore God has highly exalted him and bestowed on him the name which is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+Therefore, God has highly exalted him and bestowed on him the name which is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father."

-This morning, I want to share with you a simple story, one which illustrates this lesson of divine submission in a most powerful way.
+I want to end my sermon by sharing with you a simple story, one which illustrates this lesson of divine submission in a most powerful way.
 It isn't one of the parables of Christ but the work of one of the great Christian thinkers of the 19th century, a Dane by the name of Soren Kierkegaard.
 It concerns a king who was the most powerful and wealthy ruler of his age.
 He was SO powerful that every statesman feared his wrath, every foreign minister trembled before him, and all his subjects were quick to praise him.
-You would think that someone of his position would have nothing to worry about, and yet worry he DID.
-He wasn't afraid that his kingdom might come under attack or that his people might rise up in rebellion against his authority.
+Now you would think that someone of his position would have nothing to worry about, and yet worry he DID.
+He wasn't afraid that his kingdom might come under attack or that his people might seek to overthrow him.
 NO, he was worried because he had succumbed to something very common to our OWN lives- he had fallen in love.